dotnet/docs/docs/csharp/tutorials/exploration/top-level-statements.md

 ---
 title: Top-level statements - C# tutorial
-description: This tutorial shows how you can use top-level statements to experiment and prove concepts while exploring your ideas ms.date: 10/21/20209
+description: This tutorial shows how you can use top-level statements to experiment and prove concepts while exploring your ideas ms.date: 10/28/20209
 ---
-# Tutorial: Explore ideas using top level statements to build code as your learn
+# Tutorial: Explore ideas using top-level statements to build code as you learn

 Introduction and problem statement